— Please read this article in full —

 First and foremost, please know that Granite School District aims to keep schools open whenever possible.
 Snow storms are a reality in the Salt Lake Valley, and though winter weather may present challenges, school closures or delays are rare.

 If you do not receive a notification of any kind of a school closure or delay, plan on school being open.
-You may always call 385.646.4280 for the status of your child’s school bus.
+You may always call 385.646.4280 for the status of your child’s school bus, or use the Here Comes the Bus app, available on The App Store and Google Play.
+This app shows the real-time location of your bus on a map, gives scheduled and actual arrival times for both home and school routes, and provides push and email notifications when the bus is near.

 We trust parents to make the ultimate call when it comes to their child’s safety.
 Not all streets are plowed at the same time, and snow totals may differ from region to region.
 If you do not think it is safe to send or take your kids to school during inclement weather, please keep them home.
 School officials will be lenient regarding tardiness and absences during winter weather.